microprediction/realdata/README.md

 # realdata

-Tired of using fake data for testing time series, or historical data that you gradually overfit to?
-This returns "medium" length (~2000) univariate time series from real world instrumented processes.
-The data is live, so this never gets stale.

 ## Install

     pip install realdata

-### Usage
+### Random live data (around 1000 points)

     from realdata import get_values
     values = get_values()

+### Random historical data (around 30,000 points for 20 variables)

+    from realdata import get_historical
+    df = get_historical()

 ### Too bare bones for you?

-See [other ways](https://www.microprediction.org/features.html) to grab the data directly, or see this short [tutorial](https://www.microprediction.com/python-3) on retrieving historical data using the microprediction package.
+See [other ways](https://www.microprediction.org/features.html) to grab the live data directly, or see this short [tutorial](https://www.microprediction.com/python-3) on retrieving historical data using the microprediction package.

 ### What's the data?